 If you apply for rent relief, the funds will come either from the state or your own county, depending on where you live.
-You can also be eligible for both.
+You also can be eligible for both.

 Is the rent relief a loan?
 Do I need to pay back the money I get?

 No, you do not need to pay the state or your county back for the relief money they give you.

 California's statewide moratorium on evictions expired last fall, on Sept.
 30, 2021.

 Because the deadline to apply for California's rent relief program is on March 31, 2022, this means that on April 1, these eviction protections put in place by the program are no longer in effect.
 This is why it's really important to apply for rent relief before the deadline at the end of the month.

 My city or county has its own eviction moratorium.
 Is that expiring, too?